 The N.C.
-Department of Transportation studied eight design options – called alternatives – for building the Bonner Bridge replacement within two corridors.
+Department of Transportation studied eight design options – called alternatives – for building the Marc Basnight Bridge within two corridors.
 Each alternative was detailed in the Record of Decision, a document that explained NCDOT's decision for choosing the preferred option.

 Pappy's Lane Shipwreck

-With support from the N.C.
-Department of Transportation, a group of graduate students from East Carolina University's Program in Maritime Studies – in partnership with University of North Carolina Coastal Studies Institute – studied a shipwreck off Rodanthe in the Pamlico Sound known as the "Pappy's Lane Shipwreck" to gather more information to help identify the ship.
+With support from NCDOT, a group of graduate students from the East Carolina University Maritime Studies Program – in partnership with University of North Carolina Coastal Studies Institute – studied a shipwreck off Rodanthe in the Pamlico Sound known as the "Pappy's Lane Shipwreck" to gather more information to help identify the ship.